• About

 17 Wednesday Apr 2013

-Posted by Candia in History, News, Politics, Social Comment, Suttonford, television
+Posted History, News, Politics, Social Comment, Suttonford, television

 Amanda Thatcher, Bernard Ingham, Bishop of London, David Cameron, duck pate, Falklands, Iron Lady, John Major, Lech Walesa, Margaret Thatcher, Pippa Middleton, pussycay bows, Sam Cam, Simon Weston, St Clement Danes